 7. Headers & Footers

-Use Chapter titles and Headings in Quick Style option in Word.
+Use Chapter Titles and Headings in Quick Style option in Word.
 For instance, give Heading 1 for chapter titles, Heading 2 for sub-titles or sub-sections.

 9. Table of Contents

 Even if you make any changes in the manuscript later, the table of contents can be updated automatically.
-You can do this by clicking on Table of Contents section and select Update Table.
+You can do this by clicking on the Table of Contents section and select Update Table.

 Once you have finished formatting your eBook in Word, it is time to convert your document into the preferred eBook format, namely, PDF, EPUB, and MOBI.